emilybee3/timetracker_project/README.md

 # Me Time

 Me Time is a fullstack web application designed to optimize Activity Diaries, a common tool used in Cognitive Behavioral Therapy.
 In traditional Activity Diaries, patients are encouraged to record their daily activities and associated moods on an hour by hour basis on a paper spreadsheet they can then share with their therapists.
-Time Mind aims to make this process more dynamic by converting daily activity records into a web based, fully searchable and color coded spreadsheet.
+Me Time aims to make this process more dynamic by converting daily activity records into a web based, fully searchable and color coded spreadsheet.

 Color Coded Spreadsheet:
 ![alt text](https://github.com/emilybee3/timetracker_project/blob/master/main_chart_screenshot.PNG)